open-mmlab/mmdeploy/docs/en/get_started.md

   export CUDNN_DIR=$(pwd)/cuda
   export LD_LIBRARY_PATH=$CUDNN_DIR/lib64:$LD_LIBRARY_PATH
   ```

+In the next chapters, we are going to present our 'Hello, world' example based on the above settings.

 For the installation of all inference backends supported by MMDeploy right now, please refer to: